junkikim-sound/JKK_XYPad/README.md

 ---

 ## ⚙️ 1.
 Installation
-ReaImGui must be installed to use JKK_Visualizer.
+ReaImGui must be installed to use JKK_XYPad.
 > ReaImGui is an essential library that allows for modern user interfaces within REAPER.
 Since this script's UI is entirely built on ReaImGui, it is a required component.
 1. **Install [ReaPack](https://reapack.com/)**
    The easiest and safest way to install ReaImGui is through [**ReaPack**](https://reapack.com/).
 Please refer to [the ReaPack websit](https://reapack.com/) for the installation guide.
 Once installed, you will see an **Extensions → ReaPack** menu in REAPER's top menu bar.